Llama.cpp

-llama.cpp is an open source software library that performs inference on various large language models such as Llama.
+llama.cpp is an open-source software library that performs inference on various large language models such as Meta's Llama model.
 It is co-developed alongside the GGML project, a general-purpose tensor library.

 Command-line tools are included with the library, alongside a server with a simple web interface.

+llama.cpp has been considered as the de facto standard as the core of almost all local inference tools, including Ollama and LM Studio.

 Background

 Towards the end of September 2022, Georgi Gerganov started work on the GGML library, a C library implementing tensor algebra.
 Gerganov developed the library with the intention of strict memory management and multi-threading.
 The creation of GGML was inspired by Fabrice Bellard's work on LibNC.

 Before llama.cpp, Gerganov worked on a similar library called whisper.cpp which implemented Whisper, a speech to text model by OpenAI.

 Development

 llama.cpp began development in March 2023 by Georgi Gerganov as an implementation of the Llama inference code in pure C/C++ with no dependencies.
-This improved performance on computers without GPU or other dedicated hardware, which was a goal of the project. llama.cpp gained traction with users who lacked specialized hardware, as it could run on just a CPU, including on Android devices.
-While initially designed for CPUs, GPU inference support was later added.
-As of August 2025 it has more than 85,000 stars on GitHub.
+This improved performance on computers without GPU or other dedicated hardware, which was a project goal. llama.cpp gained traction with users lacking specialized hardware, as it could run on just a CPU.
+While initially designed for CPUs, GPU and NPU backend support was later added.
+As of May 2026, it has more than 109,000 stars on GitHub.

-In March 2024 Justine Tunney introduced new optimized matrix multiplication kernels for x86 and ARM CPUs, improving prompt evaluation performance for FP16 and 8-bit quantized data types.
-These improvements were committed upstream to llama.cpp.
-Tunney also created a tool called llamafile, which bundles models and llama.cpp into a single file that runs on multiple operating systems.
-It does so using the Cosmopolitan Libc library, also created by Tunney, which allows C/C++ to be more portable across operating systems.

-On Apr 30, 2024, FlashAttention was introduced.
+On April 30, 2024, FlashAttention was introduced.

-On Apr 10, 2025, libmtmd was introduced, which reinvigorated support for multimodal models that has been stagnant previously.
+On April 10, 2025, libmtmd was introduced, which reinvigorated support for multimodal models that had previously been stagnant.

+On December 17, 2025, full acceleration on Android and ChromeOS devices was introduced via a new GUI binding, which unlocks native app development beyond the previous approach of cross-compiling and running CLI in an adb shell.